 - Partial upper sternotomy.
 This also involves a 2- to 3-inch incision, this time in the upper portion of the sternum.
 This gives the surgeon easier access to repair the valve.

 - Robotically assisted mitral valve repair.
 In this case, your surgeon works through a few incisions of about 1 inch or less.
 With a computer console, the surgeon can control instruments on thin robotic arms.
 This allows him or her to open the thin sac around your heart to perform the repair.

 However, as these require your surgeon to stop the heart, you may not be a candidate for surgical minimally invasive repairs.
 In this case, percutaneous repair or replacement may be feasible, such as the following options:

 - MitraClip.
 This is a clip inserted through the groin vein to repair deformed mitral leaflets.
 It is FDA- approved for patients with severely leaking valves who are at high risk for conventional surgery.

 - Percutaneous rings.
 There are ways to repair mitral valves using rings that can be inserted through the groin or neck veins to help the valve close better.
 They are available under clinical trials at this time.

 - Transcatheter mitral valve replacement (TMVR).
 In this procedure, a surgeon guides a hollow catheter into your heart through a vein in your groin vein.
-He or she then inserts the replacement valve and expands it directly into the failing mitral valve.
-This technique does not yet have FDA approval for widespread use.
+Then, they insert the replacement valve and expand it directly into the failing mitral valve.
+This technique doesn’t yet have FDA approval for widespread use.
 “There are currently four of these valves being tested in clinical trials across the United States,” Dr. Kapadia says.

 Since there are several treatment options for patients who cannot have open surgery, Dr. Kapadia recommends seeking a healthcare facility with a mitral valve center.